camunda/camunda-docs-manual/content/update/minor/716-to-717/jboss.md

 The following steps describe how to update the Camunda artifacts on a JBoss EAP 6 or Wildfly / JBoss EAP 7 in a shared process engine scenario.
 For the entire procedure, refer to the [update guide][update-guide].

-If not already done, make sure to download the [Camunda Platform 7.17 JBoss distribution](https://downloads.camunda.cloud/release/camunda-bpm/jboss/7.17/) or [Camunda Platform 7.17 Wildfly distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly/7.17/).
-In the following instructions
-`$APP_SERVER` should be replaced with either `jboss` or `wildfly`, depending on the used application server.
+If not already done, download the [Camunda Platform 7.17 JBoss distribution](https://downloads.camunda.cloud/release/camunda-bpm/jboss/7.17/) or [Camunda Platform 7.17 Wildfly distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly/7.17/).
+In the following instructions, `$APP_SERVER` should be replaced with either `jboss` or `wildfly`, depending on the used application server.

 The update procedure takes the following steps:

-1. Update the Camunda Platform Modules
+1. Update the Camunda Platform modules.
-2. Update Optional Camunda Platform Modules
+2. Update optional Camunda Platform modules.
-3. Update Camunda Web Applications
+3. Update Camunda web applications.

 Whenever the instructions are to *replace* a module, make sure to delete the previous version of the module first to avoid orphan jars.

-# 1. Update the Camunda Platform Modules
+# 1. Update the Camunda Platform modules

 Replace the following modules from the folder `$APP_SERVER_HOME/modules/` with their new versions from the folder `$APP_SERVER_DISTRIBUTION/modules/`: